davecranwell/davecranwell.github.io/_posts/2017-07-04-rules-of-interruption.md

 But what would those rule look like if they did exist?
 Here's my shot at them:

+**Update:** It's been pointed out that "Rules" sounds authoritarian.
+"Considerations" is probably a better term.
+However we only have to look at the daily Twitter misunderstandings to see that power of poor communication.
+So while I would stop short of printing this in red letters on every wall in an office, I would absolutely discuss this with team-members.
+Not everyone is naturally gregarious and human interaction is genuinely hard for some.
+Knowing the parameters and expectations can't _harm_ the interaction in a team, but ignorance could.

 ## 1. Plan your interruption

 If you need to interrupt someone, literally plan your interruptive sentence word by word.
 What is required for your colleague to respond appropriately?